 Overview of LCA

-A life cycle analysis is an analysis of environmental impacts over a product’s life cycle from raw material extraction through end-of-life.
+A Life Cycle Assessment is an analysis of environmental impacts over a product’s life cycle from raw material extraction through end-of-life.
 For hard disc drives manufactured by Seagate (and packaging manufactured by third party vendors), these life cycle stages typically include the following:

 LCA studies can highlight phases of the life cycle that have high environmental impact and inform the product design process to improve environmental performance.